 Groups & Group Travel

-Groups let you manage cruise and tour bookings where multiple clients are traveling together under a single group reservation.
-Instead of tracking each client's booking separately, you can tie them all to one group record with shared communication and a consolidated view.
+Groups let you manage trips where multiple travelers are going together — a group cruise, a hosted tour, a destination wedding, a youth or church trip.
+Instead of tracking each person's booking on a separate trip, you tie everyone to one group record with a shared roster, shared communication, and a consolidated view.

 What Groups Are For